Bringing your new hound home

 Walk them in quiet places to begin with to get to know your each other without distractions and again keep it nice and calm, keeping stress to the absolute minimum.
 Giving them a routine will help as will having places that become familiar to your dog.
 Give them natural chews or kongs to help alleviate some anxiety and let them sleep.
 Rest is great for dogs and essential for any new dog, in order for stress levels to reduce and for their systems to rebalance.

 Your dog may well show signs of stress, which may manifest as pacing, panting, whining/barking/howling, restlessness, hyperactivity, toileting issues (loose stools/constipation).
 Noises will probably startle them.
 Nearly all our hounds, in a new home, will have accidents in the house, even if they have been clean in their foster homes.
 Please do not be angry at them.
 Just clear it up.
 They are not doing it to be naughty.
-They are doing it because they are stressed or anxious.
+They are doing it because they are anxious/confused.
 Take a look at the Toilet Training section for tips.

 In a multi-dog household